Early Engagement with the CPDC

 Each freshmen residence hall has a CPM assigned to work with first-year students throughout the year.
 They will conduct programs to help students enhance their knowledge of resumes, cover letters, elevator pitches, and other skills that are necessary when pursuing career goals.

 Unsure about what the Career and Professional Development Center has to offer?
 You can sign up for a CPDC 101 appointment in Handshake!
 You will meet with a Career Center representative who can answer any questions you have, and also introduce you to the variety of resources that are available to you as a student.
 CPDC 101 is a great, low-stress opportunity for students to learn the benefits of utilizing the Career and Professional Development Center during their time at Carnegie Mellon.Sign up for an appointment via Handshake.

 New to networking?
 Interested in getting inside information about a career option?
 Would you like to connect with professional CMU alumni?

-Tartan Talks is the CPDC’s informational interviewing series.
-This program is geared to the undergraduate student who wishes to connect with CMU alumni and gather information about a job, career field, or company culture.
-Visit the Job Shadowing page for more information.
+CMUniverse is the CPDC’s official networking platform.
+This program is geared to students who wish to connect with CMU alumni and gather information about a job, career field, or company culture.
+Visit the CMUniverse page for more information.

 Undergraduate CMU students who have worked as company interns are able to connect with their peers to explore a broad range of internship possibilities while also learning what it takes to search for, acquire, and make the most out of an excellent internship experience.
 Undergraduate students from a wide variety of educational backgrounds, ranging from the arts and humanities to science and engineering, will be on hand to discuss their personal internship experiences with top companies, government organizations, startups, university labs, and more!